Highlights Of The Program

 • Exposing how vast chemical program data on corrosion, scaling, and H₂S stays underutilized due to fragmented systems

-• Demonstrating how AI-driven decision intelligence can detect emerging issues earlier and optimize chemical treatment strategies to reduce operational risks
+• Illustrating how AI-driven decision intelligence can detect emerging issues earlier and optimize chemical treatment strategies to reduce operational risks

 • Delivering practical applications where AI translates complex field data into clear, actionable insights that support faster and more effective operational decisions